eventmq/eventmq/docs/protocol.rst

 1      eMQP/1.0       Protocol version
 2      SCHEDULE       command
 3      _MSGID_        A unique id for the msg
-4      _QUEUE_NAME_   csv seperated names of queue the worker belongs to 5      _MSG_          The message to send
+4      _TOPIC_NAME_   name of queue that the job should run in 5      _HEADERS_      csv list of headers for this message 6      _MSG_          The message to send
 ====== ============== ===========

 eMQP / Scheduler